umbraco/UmbracoDocs/13/umbraco-commerce/how-to-guides/update-cart.md

 - `TempData` stores a message to be displayed to the user if the product has been successfully updated.

 {% hint style="warning" %}
 Umbraco Commerce uses the Unit of Work pattern to complete saving the item (`uow.Complete`).
-When retrieving or saving data ideally you would want the entire transaction to be committed however if there is an error then nothing is changed on the database.
+When retrieving or saving data you want the entire transaction to be committed.
+However, if there is an error nothing is changed on the database.
 {% endhint %}

 If you have followed the [Add item to cart](add-item.md) article then run the application, add an item to your cart, and navigate to your `cart.cshtml` page.
 Enter a new quantity, click the Update Cart button, and the item(s) in your cart will tell you the values have been updated.